BackEndTea/TicTacToe/README.md

 Simple command line tic tac toe game, written in python

-When asked for your move, enter a number between 1 and 9, corresponding with the field.
+When asked for your move, enter a number between 1 and 9, corresponding with its place on the numpad
-Start counting from the top left.

 If you enter an invalid number, or the field is already filled the program wil exit.
 It will also crash if you enter something besides a number